atharaq/atharaq.github.io/discrete/lesson7.md

 </ol>
 </details>

-# Proof Strategies With Quantifiers (2 videos, 25 mins total)
+# Proof Strategies With Quantifiers

 Often times, when we try to prove a mathematical statement, we can try to write it, formally, using predicate logic.
 The form of the statement will tell us how we might try to prove it.